nerc-project/nerc-docs/docs/get-started/allocation/allocation-change-request.md

 !!! warning "Important: Requested/Approved Allocated OpenShift Storage Quota & Cost"
-    For **NERC-OCP (OpenShift)** resource types, the **Storage quotas** are controlled by the values of the "OpenShift Request on Storage Quota (GB)" and "OpenShift Limit on Ephemeral Storage Quota (GB)" quota attributes.
+    For **NERC-OCP (OpenShift)** resource types, the **Storage quotas** are controlled by the values of the "OpenShift Request on Storage Quota (GiB)" and "OpenShift Limit on Ephemeral Storage Quota (GiB)" quota attributes.
 The **Storage cost** is determined by [your requested and approved allocation values](allocation-details.md#pi-and-manager-allocation-view-of-openshift-resource-allocation) for these quota attributes.